Somewhat Resilient

 Our confidence in this score:

-The career of Telecommunications Line Installers and Repairers is "Evolving" because AI and new technologies are starting to change how some tasks are done.
-While AI helps by spotting problems faster and planning work more efficiently, the actual repair work and physical tasks like climbing poles and connecting equipment still need human skills.
+The career of Telecommunications Line Installers and Repairers is labeled as "Somewhat Resilient" because AI and automation are starting to change how some tasks are done, like diagnosing network problems or planning routes.
+While AI can help make these processes faster and safer, the core physical tasks, such as climbing poles and repairing lines, still require human skill and hands-on work.

 Read full analysis